Every Homeschool

 Built for both parents.

 No pink overlays.
 No mommy-blog tone.
 No lifestyle filler.
-We write for the parent making the decision — whichever parent that is this week — and the other parent they'll have to explain it to.
-Warm when it should be, rigorous always.
+We write for the parent making the decision, whichever parent that is this week, and the other parent they'll explain it to.

 ESA quick check